Symmetrical Flow Matching: Unified Image Generation, Segmentation, and Classification with Score-Based Generative Models: Limitations Future Work

 \section{Limitations \& Future Work}

 One limitation of the current approach is the overall model size.
-Although SymmFlow uses far fewer inference steps than typical diffusion models, it relies on a large pre-trained Stable Diffusion U-Net backbone, making the total model size substantial.
-Reducing this computational burden, for example, by distilling the model into a one-step or otherwise more efficient variant, would be a valuable direction for future work.
-Additionally, fine-tuning the VAE decoder to better align with semantic masks shows promise for improving segmentation accuracy on fine-grained details, such as small or occluded regions.
+Although SymmFlow uses far fewer inference steps than typical diffusion models, it relies on a large pre-trained Stable Diffusion U-Net backbone.
+Reducing the computational burden by distilling the model into a one-step variant is a natural next step.
+Moreover, a one-step formulation could facilitate the integration of more expressive conditioning mechanisms, enabling effective text-based control and the use of more powerful architectures such as MMDiT~\cite{esser2024scaling}.
+Additionally, fine-tuning the VAE decoder to better align with semantic masks could improve segmentation accuracy on fine-grained details, such as small or occluded regions.

-Future work includes extending classification evaluation from the current proof-of-concept stage to datasets such as Food-101~\cite{bossard2014food}, FGVC-Aircraft~\cite{maji2013fine}, Oxford-IIIT Pets~\cite{parkhi2012cats}, Flowers102~\cite{nilsback2008automated}, ImageNet-1K~\cite{deng2009imagenet}, and ObjectNet~\cite{barbu2019objectnet}, while also refining the semantic label encoding strategy to improve conditioning.
+Future work includes extending classification evaluation from the current proof-of-concept stage to datasets such as Food-101~\cite{bossard2014food}, ImageNet-1K~\cite{deng2009imagenet}, and ObjectNet~\cite{barbu2019objectnet}, while also refining the semantic label encoding strategy to improve conditioning.
 Furthermore, evaluating the model performance on depth estimation tasks, similar to DepthFM, would further demonstrate its versatility.
-Beyond segmentation, the bi-directional formulation of the model presents opportunities for applications such as image editing.
+Beyond segmentation, the bi-directionality of the model presents opportunities for applications such as image editing.